Land and Water Conservation Fund

-The Land and Water Conservation Fund (LWCF) of 1965 provides funding for the acquisition of land, and interest in land, for the benefit of public lands and waters for all present and future generations.
-The LWCF was permanently authorized in 2019 and in 2020 Congress enacted full funding of $900 Million annually.
-Congress allocates this funding to the BLM, the National Park Service, the U.S. Fish & Wildlife Service, the U.S. Forest Service, and State and local governments.
+Congress permanently authorized the LWCF in 2019 and in 2020 enacted full funding of $900 million annually, allocated among the BLM, the National Park Service, the U.S. Fish & Wildlife Service, the U.S. Forest Service and state and local governments.

-The funding BLM receives is used to support specific conservation, recreation, and other projects to enhance public access to and the management of public land, waters, and resources.
-The BLM’s LWCF program is managed by the Bureau’s National Conservation Lands and Community Partnerships Directorate.
+The BLM uses LWCF to support specific conservation and recreation projects and to enhance public access to public land, waters and resources, under the direction of the bureau’s National Conservation Lands and Community Partnerships office.

 - Contact your local BLM office for more information about the LWCF or to nominate land for acquisition.

 - Learn more about the BLM’s land acquisition process.

 - View an interactive map of completed LWCF acquisitions.